 ‘Christmas Time Is Here Again’

 Between 1963 and 1969, the Beatles treated their fans to a special gift at Christmas with a record that was unavailable elsewhere.
-This six-minute dose of holiday cheer was originally recorded in 1967 as a fan-club record but wasn't officially released until 1995 as part of the 'Anthology' series.
-Released on the 'Free As a Bird' CD single, this version gets edited down to three minutes but is still a favored number by fans of the Fab Four.
-Chances are, you'll be humming it for days.
-Superimposed near the end of the song are some spoken word seasonal greetings that were taped in 1966, followed by one of John Lennon's free-versed poems.
+This six-minute dose of holiday cheer was originally recorded in 1967 as a fan-club record but wasn’t officially released until 1995 as part of the Anthology project.
+Released on the “Free as a Bird” CD single, this version gets edited down to three minutes but is still a favored number by fans of the Fab Four.
+Chances are, you’ll be humming it for days.
+Superimposed near the end of the song are some spoken word seasonal greetings that were taped in 1966, followed by one of John Lennon‘s free-versed poems.

 ‘Christmas All Over Again’